xfacta/Automotive-LCD-RPM-for-Arduino/README.md

 Only the `RPM_yellowline` to `RPM_redline range` is output, lower RPM values result in PWM = 0

 The sounds are offloaded to a Leonardo Tiny to avoid delays and allow one Tiny and speaker to srvice multiple other functions such as Speedo and Fuel/Temperature/OilPressure gauge warning sounds.

+The dimming function works by changing to using light grey and dark grey instead of white and colours, since there is no backlight control on the LCD panel I used.